appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 ## Write workflow queries

 To interact with the workflow, you will have to write workflow queries.
-In this tutorial, you will write queries to send data to workflow, process the received data, and send a notification to the user from workflow.
+In this tutorial, you will write queries to send data to the workflow, process the received data, and send a notification to the user from the workflow.

 ### Send notification to workflow

 When you have new users joining your organization, and you want to send them a welcome notification message, you can use workflows to do that.
 For this tutorial, you'll send a notification to a selected user.
-Follow these steps to create a notification by building an interface, and write query:
+Follow these steps to create a notification by building an interface, and writing a query:

 1. In your application, drag an Input widget onto the canvas, name it _inp\_Message_, and set its label as **Message**.
 2. Drag a Select widget onto the canvas and configure it as shown below: